 PSY 478: Applications in Psychology: Nonviolence Conflict Reconciliation Training (3cr)

-This topical applications course is an applied hands-on learning experience that examines peace leadership and nonviolence strategy through a series of workshop modules with a focus on the philosophy of Dr. Martin Luther King, Jr.
+This topical applications course is an applied hands-on learning experience that examines Dr. King’s nonviolence philosophies, principles and strategies through a series of workshop modules.

 PSY 489: Problems in Psychology: Independent Study (3 cr)

 Independent study on a focused topic related to nonviolence and peace studies.
 Credits may be earned through scholarly or empirical research.
 Small scale social action research and program evaluation projects are typically completed under the supervision.
 Registration requires permission by the instructor.

 PSY 489-0006: Problems in Psychology (Independent Study) (3 cr)